carhuang/MultiTask-API/README.md

 ```

 ## Test app with REST Client
 If you are using VSCode, you can install the REST Client extension to do manual testing.
-The `.http` files in the test folder contains some tests for the API.
+The `manual.http` file in the test folder contains some tests for the API.
 Read the REST Client [user guide](https://github.com/Huachao/vscode-restclient) for more information on test configurations.